python/cpython/Doc/library/hashlib.rst

    that the hashing algorithm is not used in a security context, e.g. as a non-cryptographic one-way compression function.

-   Hashlib now uses SHA3 and SHAKE from OpenSSL 1.1.1 and newer.
+   Hashlib now uses SHA3 and SHAKE from OpenSSL if it provides it.

 For example, to obtain the digest of the byte string ``b"Nobody inspects the spammish repetition"``::